1. Home

 2. Integration

-With an embedded calendar, you can make your shared Teamup Calendar available under your existing personal or business brand.
-Doing so can be an advantage for several reasons:
+With an embedded calendar, you can make your shared Teamup Calendar available under your existing personal or business brand:

 • The embedded calendar can correspond to an existing web presence.